-Although we have a daily backup system that runs on different servers including a combination of internet data center and cloud servers for our operating data, we may still lose important customer data or suffer disruption to our operations if there is a failure of the database system or the backup system.
+Although we have a daily backup system that runs on different servers, including a combination of internet data centers and cloud servers for our operating data, we may still lose important customer data or suffer disruptions to our operations if there is a failure of the database or backup systems.
 In addition, computer hackers may attempt to penetrate our network security and our website.
 We have in the past experienced several computer attacks, although they did not materially affect our operations.
-We may be required to invest significant resources in protecting against the foregoing technological disruptions and/or security breaches, or to remediate problems and damages caused by such incidents, which could increase the cost of our business and in turn adversely affect our financial conditions and results of operations.
-Unauthorized access to our proprietary business information or customer data may be obtained through break-ins, sabotage, breach of our secure network by an unauthorized party, computer viruses, computer denial-of-service attacks, employee theft or misuse, breach of the security of the networks of our third party providers, or other misconduct.
-Because the techniques used by computer programmers who may attempt to penetrate and sabotage our network security or our website change frequently and may not be recognized until launched against a target, we may be unable to anticipate these techniques.
-It is also possible that unauthorized access to customer data may be obtained through inadequate use of security controls by customers.
-We would suffer economic and reputational damages if a technical failure of our systems or a security breach compromises student data, including identification or contact information, although there has not been any material compromise in the past.
-Any disruption to our computer systems could therefore have a material adverse effect on our on-site operations and ability to retain learners and increase learner enrollments.
+We may be required to invest significant resources in protecting against the foregoing technological disruptions and/or security breaches, or to remediate problems and damages caused by such incidents, which could increase our cost of doing business, lead to non-compliance with applicable laws and regulations, and in turn adversely affect our financial conditions and results of operations.

+Furthermore, unauthorized access to our proprietary business information or customer data may be obtained through break-ins, sabotage, breaches of our secure network by unauthorized parties, computer viruses, computer denial-of-service attacks, employee theft or misuse, breaches of the security of the networks of our third party providers, or other misconduct.
+Because the means used by computer hackers who may attempt to penetrate and sabotage our network security or websites change frequently and may not be recognized until launched against a target, we may be unable to anticipate such attempts, or respond to them in a timely manner.
+Unauthorized access to customer data may also be obtained due to inadequate use of security controls by our customers.
+Although there has not been any material compromise in the past, we may suffer economic and reputational damages and legal or regulatory actions in the future if a technical failure of our systems or a security breach compromises student or other customer data, including identification or contact information.
+See also "-Failure to comply with various evolving PRC laws and regulations regarding cybersecurity and data privacy could subject us to penalties, damage our reputation and brand, and harm our business and results of operations" for further details regarding privacy and cybersecurity regulations.